General Electric TF39: Early work on fan designs

+New concept

-The high-bypass ratio of 8:1 for the TF-39 had its origins in the lift-fan technology demonstrated by GE in the XV-5 Vertifan aircraft.
-This aircraft had two X353-5 engines, each consisting of a 62.5-inch-diameter lift-fan driven by a gas generator (J85).
-The bpr in VTOL operation was 12.3.
+The fan for the TF39 had its origins in the lift-fan technology demonstrated by GE in the XV-5 Vertifan aircraft.
+This aircraft had two X353-5 engines, each consisting of a 62.5-inch-diameter lift-fan driven by a J85 engine.
+The exhaust of the J85 blew across the outside of the fans, spinning them.
+The bypass ratio in VTOL operation was 12.3.
 This tip-turbine driven lift-fan concept was turned 90 degrees and developed as an 80-inch-diameter "cruise fan" demonstrator, driven by a J79 gas generator.

+In 1963, further development using the J79 led to experiments with a large front-mounted fan.
+After it ran successfully, Gerhard Neumann, leader of the engine division, visited Major General Marvin Demler, commander of USAF Research and Technology Division, and showed him a design for an engine with a much larger fan, which would be twice as powerful as any jet engine in the world.
+The 8 to 1 bypass ratio would also improve fuel economy by about 25% over existing designs.
+Neumann stated the design would completely revolutionize air transportation.

+At the time, the Air Force was starting development of the CX-X concept, a super-large aircraft that would demand enormous power.
 For the CX-X program GE demonstrated a half-scale engine, the GE1/6, with 15,830 lb thrust and an sfc of 0.336.
 This was developed into the TF39 with a 97 in diameter fan.
+A number of designs were entered, and in 1965 the contract was awarded to the bid from Lockheed and GE.
+While this was a huge success for GE, Neumann felt that development of the TF39, along with their winning entry for the Boeing 2707 supersonic transport, meant that they had too much work on their plate to enter a design for the Boeing 747 design.

-The high-bypass substantially improved the thrust and fuel consumption compared to the previous GE jetliner turbofan, the CJ805-21.
+The high-bypass substantially improved the thrust and fuel consumption compared to the CJ805.
 It had two and a half times the thrust, while improving fuel efficiency by about 25%.
 The first engine went for testing in 1965.
 Between 1968 and 1971, 463 TF39-1 and -1A engines were produced and delivered to power the C-5A fleet.

-The TF39 core was used for the CF6 series of engines, and the LM2500 and LM6000 marine and industrial gas turbines.
+The TF39 core was used for the CF6 series of engines, and the LM2500, LM5000, and LM6000 marine and industrial gas turbines.